BioDepot/BioDepot-workflow-builder/README.md

 ### Tool Dock

-When Bwb is started, on the left hand side of the application window is tool box (tool dock) with multiple tabs  (drawers) which contain different collections of widgets.
+When Bwb is started, the Bwb application window pops up.
+On the left hand side of the application window is tool box (tool dock) with multiple tabs  (drawers) which contain different collections of widgets.
 Clicking on the tab expands the toolbox drawer to reveal the contents.
 Drawers are organized by function.
 Bwb comes with a set of ready-to-use widgets.
 These are all linked to containers available on our BioDepot repositiory on Docker hub.
 Any workflows constructed with these widgets will automatically download the necessary containers the first time that they are run and require no installation.

 Users can also create their own drawers.
 A new drawer is created whenever a workflow is loaded.
 Also widgets can be added (and removed) using the ToolDock editor available fromt the menu bar.
 (See the section on editing the tool dock